Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

                            .str.replace('[', ''))
 ```

-To see who the top senders are we can group by this new column and calculate the number of emails recieved from this person (_count_) and the total size of all emails send by this person (_sum_ of size_mb)
+To see who the top senders are we can group by this new column and calculate the number of emails received from this person (_count_) and the total size of all emails sent by this person (_sum_ of size_mb)

 ```python